wisakejjak/configs/README.md

 </a>

   1. i3WM
-  2. Polybar
-  3. Picom
+  2. Picom
-  4. Alacritty
+  3. Alacritty
-  5. Vim
+  4. Vim

 ## i3WM
 __i3WM__ is a tiling window manager for X11.